AdityaSingh-byte/CW-Project/README.md

 - Bootstrap

-##Important
+## Important
 1- Our main branch is 'main'.
-But you have to push code to your own branch.
+But you have to push the code to your branch.
 So Push code accordingly.

-2- Notion doc for all refrences https://masai-school.notion.site/MSI-CW-Block-33-064ef60239a34a76ad8ca8ba4ed58eba
+2- Notion doc for all references https://masai-school.notion.site/MSI-CW-Block-33-064ef60239a34a76ad8ca8ba4ed58eba

-3- Use Kanban to update issues and todo list.
+3- Use Kanban to update issues and to-do list.

 4- Check tasks after completing the task.